kowainik/relude/README.md

 [[Back to the Table of Contents] ↑](#structure-of-this-tutorial)

 For this option, you need to disable the default `Prelude` module first.
-To disable the built-in prelude on module basis, you can add the following pragma at the top of your file:
+To disable the built-in prelude on a per module basis, you can add the following pragma at the top of your file:

 ```haskell
 {-# LANGUAGE NoImplicitPrelude #-}
 ```

-if you want to disable the default `Prelude` for every module by default, you can specify this directly in your project `.cabal` file:
+If you want to disable the default `Prelude` for every module by default, you can specify this directly in your project `.cabal` file:

 ```haskell